 Put it in your washing machine

 If your shower curtain is plastic, it can probably be machine-washed.
-As long as you wash it at a low temperature like 30 degrees Celsius, it won’t melt of get damaged.
+As long as you wash it at a low temperature like 30 degrees Celsius, it won’t melt or get damaged.
 Check the curtain’s care label first to check that it’s machine-washable.

 Shower curtains are usually made of slippery materials, so it can be hard for the action of a washing machine to dislodge dirt from them.
 That’s why it’s a good idea to add a few towels to create some friction which will help dislodge the dirt.
-You can also try adding half a cup of baking soda to your regular detergent.
+You can also try adding half a cup of bicarbonate of soda to your regular detergent.